csnestic/PlaybackRecord/README.md

 java -cp [path to packaged jar]\PlaybackRecord-1.1.jar com.mediaProject.App [args]

-Additionally the package can be run using mvn exec in the following way, provided your terminal is in the directory with the pom.xmls: mvn clean install exec:java -Dexec.args="[args]"
+Additionally the package can be run using mvn exec in two ways, provided your terminal is in the directory with the pom.xml:

+mvn clean install exec:java -Dexec.args="[args]"
+OR
+mvn clean install exec:exec -Dexec.executable="java" -Dexec.args="-classpath target/classes com.mediaProject.App [args]"

 Values that work for [args] :